dylanflesch/website/_posts/2020-05-15-music-genre-systems.markdown

 #### Notable exclusions or classifications
 ...
 #### Art-Folk-Popular
-How does this genre system upholds or eschews the art-folk-popular trichotomy?
+How does this genre system uphold or eschew the art-folk-popular trichotomy?
 Look at examples that help extrapolate the approach of the designers of this system.
 Does the system recognizes Art/Folk as broader terms for a music genre/form only if that distinction is observed in the locale that the music originates from?
 Or is that hierarchy imposed regardless of local norms?
 #### Who is centered in this genre system?
 Look for "world music", or an equivalent term that functions as an "othering" of non-western musics?
 #### Handling of my personal focus genres